 This Blog: the blog is for anybody and everybody.
 Sure, certain posts are targeted more towards a specific persona, but we want as many people to find and read our stuff as possible.
 Our content is well organized and structured, so people will find their way to whatever interests them!

 Be There When Potential Customers Need You

-Perhaps one of the most important elements of social selling is being readily available when a customer has questions or needs more information.
+Perhaps one of the most essential elements of social selling is being readily available when a customer has questions or needs more information.
 After all, with social selling, that's exactly what you're waiting for - the customer to come to YOU!
-If you put in all the effort to develop personas, find out where potential customers are most active and create content, then make sure you're responsive when you're needed!
+If you put in all the effort to develop personas, find out where potential customers are most active, and create content, then make sure you're responsive when you're needed!
 Remember, potential customers can get a ton of information without ever talking to you so you absolutely have to make it count when they do come looking for you.
-If you're not around, they'll move onto the next company.
+If you're not around, they'll move on to the next company.
 We do this by staying active on all the social sites where our customers might be seeking more information on WSI.